 Infection on the incision site can become dangerous if you do not take immediate action.

 - Burning or warmth along the incision line

-However, if you experience symptoms like increased fatigue or difficulty in breathing you must report your doctor.
-If you feel any abnormal pain or other symptoms which should have been relieved by your medicine but getting worse with time you should inform your doctors immediately.
+However, if you experience symptoms like increased fatigue or difficulty breathing you must report your doctor.
+If you feel any abnormal pain or other symptoms that should have been relieved by your medicine but getting worse with time you should inform your doctors immediately.

 Sleep is a natural healer.
 Though heart patients may find it difficult to sleep, it is important to get as much rest as possible.
 Follow these rules to get better sleep: